Academics & Classrooms

 - The Summer semester is designed so that students can take classes and also pursue an internship or summer employment opportunities.

 - Commencement will be held in the last week of April, after the Spring semester concludes.
-Specific dates for both the Barnard and University Commencements will be forthcoming, as well as a date for the in-person Commencement for the Barnard Class of 2020 that was postponed from this past spring.
+Specific dates for both the Barnard and University Commencements are forthcoming, as well as a date for the in-person Commencement for the Barnard Class of 2020 that was postponed from this past spring.

 Advising, Registration & Enrollment